Zening-W/fast-reid-1.3.0/README.md

 This project is orignally adapted from https://github.com/JDAI-CV/fast-reid.
 I first do the training from provided market1501 dataset and achieve excellent performance as predicted.
+The results are saved at logs\market1501.

 I personally did a training on a customaized dataset from AI City Challenge 2019.
-Because only the training set from this dataset has required information, vechile id and person id.
-I have to split the training set into 3 new sets:training, testing and query.
-The training finally gets very good accuracy, the results s
+Because only the training set from this dataset has required information, vechile id and person id.I have to split the training set into 3 new sets(parse.py):training, testing and query.
+Then I wrote a data loading script(fastreid\data\datasets\AIC19.py) and a config file(configs\AIC19\AIC19_bagtricks.yml).
+The training finally gets very good accuracy, the results are saved at logs\aic19\bagtricks_R50_v4 and visualization saved at logs\aic19\bagtricks_R50_vis_new.